 Screening information for lung cancer

-Based on results from the National Lung Screening Trial, several groups, including ASCO, have developed recommendations for lung cancer screening with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body with an x-ray machine.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+Several groups, including ASCO, have recommendations for lung cancer screening using a test called a low-dose helical or spiral computed tomography (CT) scan.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.

 CT scanning is not recommended for every person who smokes.
 The current recommendations are discussed below, and such screening for lung cancer is approved by Medicare.
 It is also important to receive screening at an approved and experienced center.

-It is important to note that lung cancer screening was intended to find NSCLC, and not small cell lung cancer.
-However, sometimes small cell lung cancer is found on lung cancer screening scans.
+It is important to note that lung cancer screening was intended to find non-small cell lung cancer (NSCLC), and not small cell lung cancer (SCLC).
+However, sometimes SCLC is found on lung cancer screening scans.

-Yearly screening with a low-dose CT scan is recommended instead of screening with a chest x-ray or no screening for people age 55 to 74 who have smoked for 30 pack years or more who are current smokers or who have quit within the past 15 years.
-A pack year is equal to smoking 20 cigarettes (1 pack) a day each year.
+Yearly screening with a low-dose CT scan is recommended for people age 55 to 74 who have smoked for 30 pack years or more.
+It is also recommended for those age 55 to 74 who have quit within the past 15 years.

 CT screening is not recommended for people who have smoked for less than 30 pack years, are younger than 55 or older than 74, have quit smoking more than 15 years ago, or have a serious condition that could affect cancer treatment or shorten a person's life.

-The United States Preventive Services Task Force recommends that people age 55 to 80 who have smoked for 30 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year.
+The U.S. Preventive Services Task Force recommends that people age 50 to 80 who have smoked for 20 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year.
 Screening can stop after a person has not smoked for 15 years or develops a health problem that would shorten their life or prevent them from being able to have surgery for lung cancer.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems small cell lung cancer can cause.
+It explains what changes or medical problems SCLC can cause.
 Use the menu to choose a different section to read in this guide.